rollokb/jsonapi-serializers/README.md

       "question": "p1"
     }

-The end goal is to have a simple module that makes doing things like [this](http://jsonapi.org/) simple to create without sacraficing control over serialization.
+The end goal is to have a simple module that makes doing things like [this](http://jsonapi.org/) simple to create without sacrificing control over serialization.